-A space for learning or meditation.
-Directly translated from Japanese dojo means "Place of the Way".
+/dōˌjō/ - A space for learning or meditation.
+Directly translated dojo means "Place of the Way".

 Jeff was born and raised right here in Arvada!
 He started Martial Arts when he was 6 years old after getting in trouble at school for pretending to be Power Rangers and Ninja Turtles.
 He started taking Tae Kwon Do with his Dad, and after six years they both achieved 2nd Degree Black Belt.
 After a hiatus he wanted to learn a new style, so he tried Kempo.
 He has continued his kempo training, holding a 5th degree (as well as the title of Master), and still trains in various styles.